CodeYellowBV/django-binder/docs/api.md

 }
 ```

 The negative `id` indicates that it is made up.
 Because those models are not created yet, they don't have an `id`.
 By using a "fake" `id`, it is possible to reference a model in another model.

-The fake `id` only has to be unique per model.
+The fake `id` has to be unique per model type.
+So you can use `-1` once for `Animal`, and once for `Zoo`.
+The backend does not care what number you use exactly, as long as it is negative.

 If this request succeeds, you'll get back a mapping of the fake ids and the real ones;